ashish230897/LLM-Based-Augmentations-with-Effective-Data-Selection/README.md

 Data related to pre-training should be downloaded in data/xnli/pretraining folder.

 ## Fine tuning llama-2
-Fine tuning code of llama-2 is present in the directory train_llama2
+Fine tuning code of llama-2 is present in the directory train_llama2.
+Also, the code to generate data for the different tasks using LLAMA-2 is present in this directory.

 ## Translation
 IndicTrans2 can be installed by following this: https://github.com/AI4Bharat/IndicTrans2#installation